-Services would be provided by non-government organisations, disability service organisations, state and territory disability service providers, individuals and mainstream businesses.
-Although it's early days, this type of government intervention signifies great opportunities for companies like Simply Helping to grow even further within this service sector.
+This major change by government intervention signifies great opportunities for companies like Simply Helping to grow even further within this service sector.

-Aside from older Australians, the general population growth anticipates that demand for lifestyle services by private clientele will be increased, as the dual income family is entrenched and busy lives will continue.
+Aside from older Australians and disability clients, the general population growth anticipates that demand for lifestyle services by private clientele will be increased, as the dual income family is entrenched and busy lives will continue.

 states & territories - growth